hyperion-project/hyperion.ng/CompileHowto.md

 # With Docker
 If you are using [Docker](https://www.docker.com/), you can compile Hyperion inside a docker container.
 This keeps your system clean and with a simple script it's easy to use.
 Supported is also cross compiling for Raspberry Pi (Debian Stretch or higher).
 To compile Hyperion just execute one of the following commands.

-The compiled binaries and packages will be available at the deploy folder next to the script
+The compiled binaries and packages will be available at the deploy folder next to the script.<br/>
 Note: call the script with `./docker-compile.sh -h` for more options

 ## Native compiling on Raspberry Pi